Join Us in Honoring LGBTQ+ Cinema!

 The Don Thompson LGBT Film Festival began as an outdoor movie-night fundraiser coordinated by one of the founding board members and former presidents of the Lambda LGBTQ+ Alumni Association, Amy Ross PhD ‘86, and LA Frontrunners.
-The Don Thompson Scholarship in Cinematic Arts, which celebrates Thompson’s passion for LGBTQ+ film, as well as his “family” at the USC School of Cinematic Arts, is available to graduate or undergraduate students enrolled at the school who demonstrate a commitment to advancing LGBTQ+ issues through creative work, scholarship and/or community engagement.
+One of our most popular annual events, the DTFF is a showcase for films produced, written and/or directed by, and/or starring LGBTQ+ Trojans, as well as for films that address areas of interest to our community.
+The festival is also a great launching pad for up-and-coming filmmakers and a prime networking opportunity.

 2024 Don Thompson LGBTQ+ Film Festival Awards

-Congratulations to the winners of this year’s Don Thompson LGBTQ+ Film Festival Awards!
+Congratulations to the winners of the 2024 Don Thompson LGBTQ+ Film Festival Screening Selections!

 Truckstop (2023)